Skip to content Skip to navigation

 • Click “insert into post” to insert your image.

-Whether you’re using static HTML or a content management system, adding alt attributes to your images is of great importance.
-And the best part is that by adding alt attributes, you solve for many users and use cases.
+Whether you’re using static HTML or a content management system, adding ALT attributes to your images is of great importance.
+And the best part is that by adding ALT attributes, you solve for many users and use cases, improving accessibility, SEO, and user experience.

 Article info